yarenalbayr/App-Template/README.md

 Let's use the app_modules.dart as example.
 But this is valid to all modules.

-Wee will create the module class that will extend `Module` and put in the getter bind all the dependencies of that bind (services, blocs, etcs...).
+We will create the module class that will extend `Module` and put in the getter bind all the dependencies of that bind (services, blocs, etc.).
 The app module is the root module so inside it we will have binds that all the modules will use.
 For example, a source module that makes access to a api (because all modules will use this source, all modules will make a call to an api).
 In a feature module (ex: auth_module.dart) we will have the local blocs of it, services that it will use, etc.

 ### Let's see a example of creating a module to auth feature in our app

-`Important`: You **need** to know [flutter modular](https://pub.dev/packages/flutter_modular).
-It's quite easy to use, maybe just by reading the references below you'll already understand it.
-But if you have any questions, go read the [documentation](https://modular.flutterando.com.br/docs/flutter_modular/start/).

-> Note: The source, in this exemple bellow, api source, was already instantiated before in the modular structure.
-That's because it was instanciated in the app_module.dart module.
-So i can retrive that instance using the i() that modular gives to us.

 ```dart
 class AuthModule extends Module {